Chandanjha423/Chandanjha423/README.md

 Data Sceince And AI  from IITM Pravartak Technology Foundation in Collaboration with Intellipaat

 # Work Experience
- - Data Analyst @ Crescent valves International Pvt ltd | Duration: Oct’20– March’23
+--Data Analyst @ Crescent valves International Pvt ltd | Duration: Oct’20– March’23
  - Designed and Implemented ML Predictive Model to Optimize sales strategies and increase revenue across various region
 - Role and Responsibilities
 - Conducted EDA to derive insights and identify trends using graphical techniques.